Kryspynator/skylang/README.md

 $"Hello! {user}"
 ```

+> // TODO: Think about if adding 3 different ways to interpolate strings is a good idea., because it can cause confusion and unnecessary work trying to take care of the of escaping characters.

 In this first technique, we place a dollar sign (`$`) before the string to imply it is a string we want to interpolate.
 Any text within curly braces (`{}`) will be interpreted as code.
 This technique of string interpolation is helpful when you have a large amount of code or variables you want to inject into the string and don't want to waste space with lots of dollar signs.

 ```kotlin